 Over the years of record, reclaimed water use on the Fairview Mountain Golf Course has varied significantly on a year to year basis.
 From Appendix C, Table 1-7 has been prepared adding seasonal precipitation to reclaimed water usage to derive an annual total.
-The tabulation shows that the sum of seasonal precipitation and reclaimed water for 2016 is 0.90 m applied.
-This is consistent with 2015 usage.
+The tabulation shows that the sum of seasonal precipitation and reclaimed water use for 2017 is 0.82 m applied.
+This is consistent with 2016 usage.

 The decrease in application rate since 2009 is partially due to the metering of the Alonso and Huggins properties, recognizing the water use for the golf course is approximated as the total annual irrigation volume less all other metered usage.
-Prior to 2010, Huggins and Alonso usage was assumed to be modest and was included in the estimated volume supplied to the Fairview Mountain Golf Course.
+Prior to 2010, Huggins and Alonso usage were assumed to be modest and included in the estimated volume supplied to the Fairview Mountain Golf Course.
+As noted, the remaining usage includes Fairview Park, until scheduled meter installation in 2018.